 Ashy hair colors will always have their place, but when it comes to hues that flatter every skin tone, there’s a strong contender in golden-toned hair colors.
 Blended with notes of honey, gold, and buttery tones, these hair colors can add shine, dimension, and brightness to any mane.
-If you’re keen on trying golden blonde hair, we’re outlining everything you need to know before hitting up your stylist.
+If you’re keen on trying golden blonde hair, we reached out to Ryan Pearl, colorist and Redken brand ambassador, to outline everything you need to know before hitting up your own stylist.

 What is golden blonde hair?

-With its rich warmth, golden blonde hair color falls squarely into the warm category.
+“Golden blonde color is a warm-based color usually living at a deeper level of color,” explains Pearl.
 There are many shades of this hue, ranging from dark golden blonde hair to caramel golden blonde hair to ultra-light shades of buttery blonde.
 You can even try golden blonde hair with highlights to further lighten your mane or start with a darker base color and infused golden blonde highlights throughout.
 There’s really no limit, so get creative with your colorist!

 How To Care For Golden Blonde Hair